Omais-Rana/Code-and-Link-Utility-Suite/README.md

 # Working:
 --Makes use of a laravel template to authenticate the user before they are able to use the features.<br>

-You may use the following account credentials to access the application backend.
-There is no sign up option yet.
-You can manually add users into the database.
+You may use the following account credentials to login or register a new account.
 ```
 User: user@user.com
 Pass: secret